 Prerequisite: None.
-Lecture: 2 hours per week
+Lecture: 2 hours per week Laboratory: 4 hours per week

 Progressive study of the functional qualities of the human figure, including an overview of anatomy in relation to figure drawing; graphic interpretations of the human figure, including contour, gesture, and volume drawings.
 This course may be taken four times.
 (Formerly ART 132ABCD)